Zayd3030/WAD2-CW/README.md

 ## 🛠️ Additional Features (Not in Original Spec)

 - ✅ **PDF Export**: Admins can download a PDF list of all users booked into a class.
-- ✅ **User Booking History**: Users can view a list of all their booked classes.
+- ✅ **User Account Creation / Booking History**: Users can create an account, view and manage a list of all their booked classes.
-- ✅ **Booking Cancellation**: Users can cancel their own class bookings directly..
+- ✅ **Booking Cancellation**: Users can cancel their own class bookings directly.